alexbseaton/jambalaya/README.md

 # Deployment Installation - Automated
 - Run *make_deployment.cmd* to automate steps 1-4 of the manual deployment installation
-- Note: you must have pip-tools installed in your environment (see above)
+- Note: you must have pip installed in your environment
 - Note: you must have the programme 7zip installed at C:\Program Files\7-Zip\7z.exe
+- Note: your AWS account details must be saved as the default profile in the AWS CLI
 - Note: the script currently deletes the deployment folder and starts fresh by re-downloading all packages.
 This could probably be avoided.